netdata/netdata/docs/configure/common-configuration.md

 Or, append your new alarm to an existing file by editing a relevant existing file in the `health.d/` directory.

-Read more about [configuring alarms](/docs/monitor/configure-alarms.md) to get started, and see the [health monitoring reference](/health/REFERENCE.md) for a full listing of options available in heath entities.
+Read more about [configuring alarms](/docs/monitor/configure-alarms.md) to get started, and see the [health monitoring reference](/health/REFERENCE.md) for a full listing of options available in health entities.

 ### Configure a specific alarm